 “Who heard me this time?”
 I asked.

-“One of the scullery maids,” he answered, a hand stroking over my back.
+“One of the scullery maids,” he answered.
 “She was adding another log to the fire in your sitting room when she heard you call out.”

 “Thank you, for being here.
 Please tell Henry I’m all right.
 I know how he worries.”

 I rolled onto my back and frowned up at him.
 His eyes remained on mine, despite the fact that my hair was loose and I wore nothing but a thin chemise, which had bunched halfway up my thighs.

 “And I quote,” he said, before deepening his voice dramatically.
 “You are rubbish at consolation.
 Bring her back here.”